-

 Why Did Christians Flock to Trump?

 Vox: Why Christian Conservatives Supported Trump — and Why They Might Regret It The questions in the interview are every bit as insightful as the answers — giving an insight about how recent events are shaping an unbeliever’s view of Christians.
-Moreover, it speaks to the dangers of creating cults of personality or lifting up individuals Continue reading
+Moreover, it speaks to the dangers of creating cults of personality or lifting up individuals as “religious leaders.”
+(That would be people like James Dobson or Franklin Graham, not the president.)
+Their hypocrisies and power plays end up projected onto Christianity as a whole.
+I write this as a very conservative Christian.
+Finally, this quote regarding whether or not recent… Continue reading

 -